Making HTTP Requests in Node.js With node-fetch

-The Node.js environment provides developers with NPM that has various modules that can interact with APIs to fetch and manipulate data.
+Node.js provides us with NPM containing various modules that can interact with APIs to fetch and manipulate data.
 One of them is the node-fetch module.

-Step 1: Start by initializing a Node.js project by executing the below command in a terminal.
+Step 1: Start by initializing a Node.js project.

 $ npm init -y